-As a business analyst for JP Morgan Chase and the Founder of Franklin & Anthony, a bespoke custom suit company, Moss has made it not only acceptable but stylish as well to flaunt the beard in a cooperate setting.
+As the Founder of Franklin & Anthony, a bespoke custom suit company, Moss has made it not only acceptable but stylish as well to flaunt the beard in a cooperate setting.

 In times where trends and fads in mens fashion could raise a few eyebrows, Moss promotes and advocates the importance of a well dressed man.
 Would it be too cliche to say when you look good, you feel good?
 Not at all to Franklin Moss.
 He likes to lead by example.
 Having founded a suit making company, it is only right he rocks a suit daily.

 All men with beards have a great story as to why they decided to let the beard grow.
 Franklin's is actually quite charming.